BITSSAP2025AugAPIBP3Sections/APIBP-20242YB-Team-07/.github/pull_request_template.md

 ---

+## Contributor License Agreement (CLA)

+Before submitting a pull request, please read and agree to our [CLA](./CLA.md).
+Submitting a PR means you accept the CLA terms.

+---

 ### ❤️ Thank You!
 Thank you for contributing to this project!
 Please ensure your PR title follows the conventional commit style:
 > Example:
 > - feat(gateway): add JWT middleware